scikit-shapes/scikit-shapes/docs/user_guide/3_multiple_shapes/a_registration/registration.md

 Registration is the task of finding a suitable transformation from a source to a target shape.

-A registration task must be at least parametrized with a `deformation model` and a `loss function`
+A registration task must be parametrized with a `deformation model` and a `loss object`

 - The deformation model specifies constrains about the way source can be transformed to match target.
-- The loss function measure the discrepancy between the morphed source and the target
+- The loss, or fidelity, measure the discrepancy between the morphed source and the target

 ```python
 import skshapes as sks